 If the issue is there because an update cannot be applied, you can restart the update operation in this way:

-- From the left panel click on View all.
+- Go to the left pane and click View All.

 - Click on System Maintenance.